Indiandude123/Git-Tutorial/README.md

 git branch branch_name sha_id : creates a branch from that particular commit

+git branch : shows the branch, the asterisk shows which branch you're on

 git log --oneline --all --graph : this shows the whole structure of the commits in the branch and the master in a graphical manner.
 Very useful

+git branch -d branch_name : deletes the branch, but make sure your current HEAD is not on the branch you're deleting.
+So you'll have to come to the master branch to delete the branch